eely22/eely22.github.io/_posts/2020-04-17-a-case-for-natural-primary-keys.markdown

 duplication.
 Of course, one could use UNIQUE constraints to prevent data duplication, but that is an extra step.
 The constraints could be altered or lost over time and that would lead to duplication.

-Using the data with a natrual key bakes the uniqueness direclty in to each row, there is no need for an extra step.
+Using the data with a natrual key bakes the uniqueness directly in to each row, there is no need for an extra step.

-##### Repetability
+##### Repeatability

 As natural keys are built from the data, they will always be the same.
 If a data table needs to be deleted or rebuilt, the keys will remain the same.
 With UUID's or auto-incrementing integers, the keys would be randomly assigned if the